boost-gil/gil-contributions-archive/gil_2/readme.txt

 PNM  - no dependencies
 TIFF - libtiff

+Though, a user has to make sure when building his/her application all header files and binaries are set up correctly to be able to compile and link correctly.

-In case a user wants to run the test suite there are some more steps.
+In case a user wants to run the test suite the path.cpp header files needs to change to reflect the user folder structure.
-First the test suite comes with sample image that are read in various ways.
-Second the output is written into a predefined folder.
-To adapt the folder structure go ahead and change the paths.hpp header file.
-Also the test suite requires all of the above libraries to run appropriately.